 For example, add

 hdmi_group=1 hdmi_mode=16 hdmi_force_mode=1 hdmi_force_hotplug=1

 to the config.txt which will force 1920×1080 at 60hz.
 Or

 will give you 1920×1200 at 60hz.

 These setting will prevent the Pi from figuring out what resolution to use, but use the given video mode.
-To find out what modes are possible using a connected output device, login via ssh and see info via “tvservice -s”.
+To find out what modes are possible using a connected output device, exit to console with CTRL-C or login via ssh, and see info via “tvservice -s”.

 Find complete information on video modes and options on raspberry.org.

 To adjust the image by moving its borders inwards, replace “disable_overscan=1” with